Beat the price rise & place your booking deposit on a new Trayon Camper before Nov 5th, 2021! Reserve Your Trayon Here! –

 The Caveat of an F250 in Australia

-There is one big caveat with the F250, and that is Parts & Service availability.
-The sparse availability of parts can make it challenging if you do a lot of 4WD touring and something breaks.
-In contrast, the 200/300 series has plenty of parts and service locations already established.
-So keep that in mind.
+Parts & Service availability remains the biggest challenge.
+The sparse availability of parts can make it difficult if you do a lot of 4WD touring and something breaks.
+In contrast, the 200/300 series has plenty of parts and service locations established throughout Australia.

 Competitors: Ford F250 vs Chevy Silverado 2500 VS Dodge Ram 2500

-Of course, there are other (heavy-duty) HD American pickups available in Australia.
-However, they are all still affected by the same economics of non-factory RHD manufacturing.
+Other heavy-duty (HD) American pickups are available in Australia, all affected by the same economics of non-factory RHD manufacturing.

 Base Curb Weight3458 kg3387 kg3660 kg